lucydojo/instagram-carousel/agent-os/product/mission.md

 ### High-Effort Carousel Creation and Manual Publishing
 Instagram carousels are time-consuming to design and write, especially when output quality must be consistently high across multiple accounts.
 The process involves coordinating design tools, writing copy, ensuring visual consistency, downloading files, and manually uploading to Instagram.
 This reduces publishing velocity, makes iteration expensive, and creates workflow bottlenecks.

-**Our Solution:** Generate complete, editable carousels from a theme and reference post style inspiration, allow fast iteration using natural language commands, and publish directly to multiple Instagram accounts with scheduling capabilities - reducing creation time from hours to minutes.
+**Our Solution:** Generate complete, editable carousels from a theme (and optional reference style inspiration), guide generation with structured optimization options (platform, tone, audience, language, presets), and let users refine output in a canvas-like editor with selectable elements and natural-language changes.

 ## Differentiators